 As master multitaskers, women have the incredible ability to manage a household, fit in a yoga class, answer a dozen emails, tend to children if they have them, and still manage to be a supportive friend and partner.
-As the largest growing sector of entrepreneurism, women are doing all of this and starting their own companies — many of which are revolutionizing industries and making history.
+As the largest growing sector of entrepreneurs, women are doing all of this and starting their own companies — many of which are revolutionizing industries and making history.
 With schedules that grow fuller by the day, these female founders have developed smart strategies for streamlining their morning routines.
-Even if they were not early birds to begin with, the most lucrative and productive CEOs — including Sheryl Sandberg — wake in the wee hours of the morning to make room for everything, and to get a head start.
+Even if they were not early birds, to begin with, the most lucrative and productive CEOs — including Sheryl Sandberg — wake in the wee hours of the morning to make room for everything, and to get a head start.
 If you are in need of inspiration and effective tips that make the start to your day less chaotic, take a page out of these boss ladies’ manuals.

 'Don’t check your phone for 45 minutes in the morning'

 Think about what happened once your alarm sounded today.
 Did you hit snooze so many times you had to rush to make it to your 9 a.m. meeting?
 Or skip breakfast because you had zero time to prepare?
 It might seem counterintuitive to efficiency, but the CEO of Hello Tunnel, Evie Phillips, takes 45 minutes each morning to invest in ‘me’ time.
 This is a conscious effort on her part to ensure she maintains some sort of work/life balance, which definitely is not easy when you are at the helm of a budding company.
 However, when she gives herself permission to focus on what fulfills her soul, refuels her passion and calms her nerves, she is better prepared — and energized.
 “Since I am constantly glued to a screen of some sort, being diligent about not jumping to Flipboard, my email or Instagram first thing in the morning has decreased my stress levels, as I’ve replaced it with meditation or journaling,” she says.